ybyzek/kafka-github-actions/README.md

 CONFLUENT_BASIC_AUTH_USER_INFO
 ```

-3. Fork this repository and push a change to see the [workflow](.github/workflows/python-kafka-app.yml) in action.
+3. Fork this repository and push a change to trigger the [workflow](.github/workflows/python-kafka-app.yml).

 ![image](images/jobs-text.png)